lanjelot/albatar/README.md

 I wrote Albatar to have a neat and tidy tool to exploit SQL Injection vulnerabilities.

-Unlike [sqlmap](http://sqlmap.org/), Albatar will not detect SQL Injection vulnerabilities, it was primarily designed to help me exploit not-so-straightforward SQLIs where sqlmap would need tweaking and patching to work.
+Unlike [sqlmap](http://sqlmap.org/), Albatar will not detect SQL Injection vulnerabilities, it is primarily designed to help exploit not-so-straightforward SQLIs where sqlmap would need tweaking and patching to work.

 Albatar is a framework in Python.
 As a result, you need to write some Python code to be able to exploit the SQLI.
 Then simply invoke your script by passing sqlmap-like command line options (like --dbs, --banner etc.) to retrieve data from the database.